-There is also a school choir that meet weekly and work on improving singing and performance techniques.
+There is a school choir that meet weekly and work on improving singing and performance techniques.

-There is a weekly school musical theatre club.
+There is a musical theatre club who meet weekly when working towards a performance.
 We work towards improving singing and acting techniques along with boosting the confidence of our students.
 We aim to perform once or twice a year with our musical theatre group.